gschmutz/various-demos/kafka-geofencing/README.md

 ### Attempt 2: Perform an Inner-Join (does not work!)

-What if we try with an inner join in KSQL on an artifcal single group
+What if we try with an inner join in KSQL on an artifical single group

 ```
 SELECT vp.id, vp.latitude, vp.longitude,        gf.geometry_wkt